andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 ![physical-topology](images/image-20240610160936721.png)

-Below is how I interconnect all my vEOS appliances, separating all peer to peer connections on their own dedicated vlan.
-This is ofcourse not necessary in "real world", but again this is all virtual environment (including the vEOS switches).
-All the VLANs are configured on the above illustrated physical switch and made available on the trunks to respective Proxmox hosts using VLAN trunks.
+Below is how I interconnect all my vEOS appliances, separating all point to point connections on their own dedicated vlan.
+This is ofcourse not necessary in "real world" scnearios, but again this is all virtual environment (including the vEOS switches).
+All the VLANs are configured on the above illustrated physical switch and made available on the trunks to the respective Proxmox hosts.

 ![vlan-separation](images/image-20240610160718618.png)

-I have also separated the spines on each host and both leafs, as I have only two hosts the borderleaf-1 is placed on same host as leaf-2.
+I have also divided the spines and leaf1 and leaf2 to run on each host, as I have only two hosts the borderleaf-1 is placed on same host as leaf-2.

 ![vm-placement](images/image-20240610222846728.png)